 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Now that man hour belongs to a resource.
-So a resource refers to various labor and equipment entities, such as a journeyman, foreman, labor, and so on, even the operators of equipment.
-Anything that's required to account for one man hour worth of labor.
+That man-hour is associated with a resource.
+A resource refers to various labor and equipment entities such as a Journeyman, Foreman, Laborer, and so on—even the operators of equipment.
+Anything required to account for one man-hour of labor.

-Now when we get into crews, a crew is multiple different resources where you may have a journeyman, a foreman, equipment operator, and so on, and they're all measured by how many hours per day they actually put in under man hours.
-So man hours leads to the resources and crews utilize the resources and man hours.
-That brings us into a crew hour.
+Now when we get into crews, a crew is a combination of different resources such as a Journeyman, a Foreman, an Equipment Operator, and so on.
+They are all measured by how many hours per day they contribute in man-hours.
+Man-hours are used to define resources, and crews utilize those resources and their associated man-hours.
+This brings us to the concept of a crew-hour.

-So what's the difference between a crew hour and a man hour?
-A man hour again is one person for one hour and the productivity that they provide.
-So a crew hour would be a multitude of potential resources for one hour plus how much work they get done.
-A quick example of that might be if you watch them installing asphalt on a city street.
+So, what's the difference between a crew-hour and a man-hour?
+A man-hour, again, is one person working for one hour and the productivity they provide.
+A crew-hour represents multiple resources working together for one hour, along with the combined productivity.
+A quick example of that might be if you observe a crew installing asphalt on a city street.

-It takes about six or eight men for that entire process.
-You have equipment, you have equipment operators, you have laborers that are spreading the material, you have a superintendent that's making sure everything works out just fine.
-They're all factored at different labor rates.
+It takes about six to eight people for the entire process.
+You have equipment, Equipment Operators, Laborers spreading the material, and a Superintendent ensuring everything goes smoothly.
+They are all calculated using different labor rates.

-They're all required to get the same amount of work done within an eight-hour period of time.
-Take away one of those resources and chances are you will not be able to do it.
-So they have to be combined together and that is considered a crew hour.
+They are all required to complete the same amount of work within an eight-hour period.
+Take away one of those resources, and chances are you won’t be able to complete the work.
+Therefore, they must be combined, and that constitutes a crew-hour.

-So therefore, if you can get 500 feet done within a crew hour with each of those men, then you would apply it for the rest of the project.
-How many crew hours is it going to take to get 10,000 feet up?
+So, if you can get 500 feet done within a crew-hour using all of those crew members, then you would apply that rate to the rest of the project.
+How many crew-hours will it take to complete 10,000 feet?
 In our next video, we're going to talk about abbreviations.